DerekTurtleRoe/derekturtleroe.github.io/README.md

 ==============================================================================================================================================
 <b>Licensed under the GNU GPL v2+ and created by Derek "Turtle" Roe</b>

-<b>All other content licensed under the Creative Commons Attribution Unported 3.0 license</b>
+<b>All other content licensed under the Creative Commons Attribution 4.0 International license</b>

 ==============================================